Mystery Solved: This Is the Ultimate Murder, She Wrote Gift Guide - E! Online

 Same, though.
 This shirt says it all, doesn't it?

+Recreate the opening of Murder, She Wrote with this Bluetooth-enabled typewriter keyboard.
+It gives you that satisfying click clack of the keys and a cool retro feel.
+There's an integrated holder for your tablet or phone and batteries are included.

-If you're looking for more great TV gift guides, check out our picks that are perfect for Below Deck fans.
+If you're looking for more great TV gift guides, check out our picks that are perfect for fans of The Crown.

-(E! and Peacock are all part of the NBCUniversal family.)
+Watch Murder, She Wrote on Peacock (E! and Peacock are all part of the NBCUniversal family).